+Certificate Policy (CP) Named set of rules that indicates the applicability of a certificate to a particular community and/or class of applications with common security requirements.
+It is the principal statement of certificate policy governing the organisational PKI.
+The CP is a high-level document that describes the requirements, terms and conditions, and policy for issuing, utilizing and managing certificates issued by a CA. Certificate Request A process where a natural person (the Subscriber or someone employed by the Subscriber) or an authorised agent with the authority of representing the Subscriber that completes and submits a certificate request.
 Certificate Revocation List (CRL) A periodically issued list, digitally signed by a CA, of identified Certificates that have been revoked prior to their expiration dates.
 The list generally indicates the CRL issuer's name, the date of issue, the date of the next scheduled CRL issue, the revoked Certificates' serial numbers, and the specific times and reasons for revocation.
 CRL can be used to check the status of certificates.
 Certification Authority (CA) CA is a trusted entity such as Telia that is authorised to create, sign, distribute, and revoke certificates.
 CA is also responsible for distributing certificate status information and providing a repository where certificates and certificate status information is stored.
 Certification Chain An ordered list of Certificates containing a Subscriber Certificate and CA Certificates, which terminates in a root Certificate.
 Certification Practice Statement (CPS) CPS is a document that defines the legal, commercial and technical practices for approving, issuing, using and managing Telia Server and Client certificates.
 It also outlines the roles and responsibilities of the parties involved in maintaining the Telia public key infrastructure.
 Client Certificate A digital certificate in which information about the organization and email of holding the certificate has been validated by Telia.
 Cross Certification The process describing the establishing of trust between two or more CAs.
 Usually involves the exchange and signing of CA certificates and involves the verification of assurance levels.
 Cryptographic Module A unit in which encryption keys are stored together with a processor which can carry out critical cryptographic algorithms.
 Examples of cryptographic modules include electronic ID D cards.
 Digital Signature A digital signature is a mathematical scheme for verifying the authenticity of digital messages or documents.
 Distinguished Name (DN) It is a unique entry identifier throughout the complete directory.
 No two entries can have the same DN within the same directory.
 A DN is used in certificates to uniquely identify a certificate-owner.
 Document Signing (Seal) Certificate Used for authenticating documents from Adobe PDF (AATL), Microsoft Office, OpenOffice, and LibreOffice.
 Domain Name The label assigned to a node in the Domain Name System (DNS).
 Domain Name Registrant Sometimes referred to as the "owner" of a Domain Name, but more properly the person(s) or entity(ies) registered with a Domain Name Registrar as having the right to control how a Domain Name is used, such as the natural person or Legal Entity that is listed as the "Registrant" by WHOIS or the Domain Name Registrar.
 Domain Name Registrar A person or entity that registers Domain Names under the auspices of or by agreement with: i. the Internet Corporation for Assigned Names and Numbers (ICANN), ii. a national Domain Name authority/registry, or iii. a Network Information Center (including their affiliates, contractors, delegates, successors, or assignees).
 Domain Namespace The set of all possible Domain Names that are subordinate to a single node in the Domain Name System.
-Domain Validated (DV) TLS Certificate A digital certificate for a web site or other server in which the information about the domain name has been validated by Telia.
-Dual Control A process utilizing two or more separate entities (usually persons), operating in concert, to protect sensitive functions or information, whereby no single entity is able to access or utilize the materials, e.g., cryptographic key.
-End-Entity User of PKI certificates and/or end user system that is the subject of a certificate and cannot sign other certificates.
-Enterprise RA An employee or agent of an organisation unaffiliated with the CA who authorises issuance of Certificates to that organisation.